rookasrudzianskas/boomx/docs/yaml.md

 predict: "predict.py:Predictor"
 ```

-Tip: Run [`cog init`](getting-started-own-model.md#initialization) to generate an annotated `cog.yaml` file that can be used as a starting point for setting up your model.
+Tip: Run [`boomx init`](getting-started-own-model.md#initialization) to generate an annotated `boomx.yaml` file that can be used as a starting point for setting up your model.

 ## `build`